with Andrea Purrenhage

 We will also be sanitizing the barres before and after each class.

-Andrea Purrenhage is currently a faculty member at CMU in the department of Theater and Dance teaching ballet and choreographing for the University Theater Dance Company.Purrenhage began her training with the Metropolitan Ballet Center and continued intensive study with the Professional Ballet School under Svetlana Chrin of the Ukrainian National Ballet.
+Andrea Purrenhage is a Certified American Ballet Theater Instructor for pre-primary through level five.
+She is currently a faculty member at CMU in the department of Theater and Dance teaching ballet and choreographing for the University Theater Dance Company.Purrenhage began her training with the Metropolitan Ballet Center and continued intensive study with the Professional Ballet School under Svetlana Chrin of the Ukrainian National Ballet.
 She has had the opportunity to study with dance greats such as; Arthur Mitchell, Twyla Tharp, Laveen Nadue, and Fluer Isreal through the Dance Theater of Harlem, Dayton Ballet, and Eglevsky Ballet.

 Justine Tuma is a Lead Instructor at Mt.
 Pleasant School of Dance and teaches jazz and contemporary.
 She began dancing at the age of three and grew up training and competing at studios throughout Michigan.
 With more than 20 years of dance experience, she has had training in styles such as jazz, tap, ballet, lyrical, modern, contemporary, and hip-hop.